Governance

 - Anju Madnani

-Paul Griffiths (Chairman)
+Paul Griffiths (Chair)

 Paul Griffiths is CEO of Dubai Airports, with the responsibility for the operation and development of Dubai International (DXB) – the world’s busiest airport for international passengers, as well as Dubai World Central (DWC).